dreadflopp/dreads_modlist_patches/README.md

 **Acronyms that are used in the guide:**\
 USSEP = Unofficial Skyrim Special Edition Patch\
-WACCF = Weapons, Armor, Clothing & Clutter Fixes\
-CCOR = Complete Crafting Overhaul Remade\
 CFTO = Carriage and Ferry Travel Overhaul\
 SMIM = Static Mesh Improvement Mod\
-ICAIO = Immersive Citizens – AI Overhaul\

-# Game & Tool Installation
->TODO update link when STEP CMS is launched\

 ## Install Skyrim
->TODO add link to STEP\
+>TODO upate links when CMS has been launched\
 Follow the [system setup guide]() to have a clean Skyrim install ready to be modded.

 ## Mod Organizer 2
-This guide is written for [Mod Organizer 2]() but users may use whichever mod manager they are comfortable with as long as they know hot to properly use it.
-To use this guide with Mod Organizer 2 users must know how to
+This guide is written for [Mod Organizer 2](https://www.nexusmods.com/skyrimspecialedition/mods/6194) but users may use whichever mod manager they are comfortable with as long as they know hot to properly use it.
+To use this guide with Mod Organizer 2 users should be familiar with how to
 - Install Mod Organizer 2
 - Link Mod Organizer 2 to a Nexus account
 - Install mods